Open Science Policies - Open Access Policy

 -

-A Creative Commons license is a license based on an alternative model to traditional copyright, giving the author the possibility to define how he wants his work to be used by third parties and, therefore, which rights reserved for him by the traditional copyright regime are allowed to be exercised by third parties.
+A Creative Commons license is a license based on an alternative model to traditional copyright, giving the author the possibility to define how they want their work to be used by third parties and, therefore, which rights reserved under the traditional copyright regime may be exercised by third parties.

-There are several types of Creative Commons license(About CC Licenses - Creative Commons), and the one indicated in FCT's Open Access Policy states that, as a rule, the author must associate a CC-BY license with their article.
+There are several types of Creative Commons licenses ( About CC Licenses – Creative Commons), and the FCT Open Access Policy indicates that, as a rule, authors should associate their articles with a CC-BY license.

 -

-The CC-BY license is the one that FCT's Open Access Policy indicates should preferably be associated by the author with their article.
+The CC-BY license is the one that the FCT Open Access Policy indicates as the one that should preferably be associated by the author with their article.

-This license allows the copying and sharing of the article, as well as its reuse and the creation of derivative works, and authorship must always be acknowledged.
+This license allows the article to be copied and shared, as well as reused and used to create derivative works, provided that the authorship is always acknowledged.
 More information can be found here.

 -

-By applying a CC-BY license to the AAM version of their article, the author is creating the conditions for the article to be accessible and reusable by anyone who has an interest in it, thus fulfilling the purpose of making content resulting from FCT funding open access.
-With the CC-BY license, the author retains his or her copyright or, in other words, the author does not cede these rights to the publisher of the journal in which he or she publishes his or her article.
-In this way, the author makes it possible for the AAM version of his article to be used freely, not only by himself, for example by depositing this version in a repository, but also by third parties, who can disseminate it, adapt it, etc., by crediting the author.
+By applying a CC-BY license to the AAM version of their article, authors are creating the conditions for the article to be accessible and reusable by anyone who is interested in it, thus fulfilling the purpose of making content resulting from FCT funding openly accessible.
+With the CC-BY license, the author retains their copyright or, in other words, the author does not transfer these rights to the publisher of the journal where they publish their article.
+In this way, the author makes it possible for the AAM version of their article to be freely used, not only by themselves, for example by depositing that version in a repository, but also by third parties, who can disseminate, adapt, etc., it, provided that the author is given due credit.

-The retention of rights in cases where the author submits their article for publication in an open access journal or platform or in a hybrid journal under a transformative agreement is justified, even though the article is already published in open access, to prevent situations in which the intention to publish in an open access platform or journal or in a hybrid journal under a transformative agreement does not materialize, either because the article is not accepted for publication or because, in the second case, the quota available for publication in open access in the selected hybrid journal is exhausted.
-In these cases, the article may be published in closed access and the non-retention of rights would result in them being transferred in full to the publisher.
+Retaining rights in cases where the author submits their article for publication in an open access journal or platform or in a hybrid journal under a transformative agreement is justified, despite the article already being published in open access, to prevent situations where the intention to publish in an open access platform or journal or in a hybrid journal under a transformative agreement does not materialize, either because the article is not accepted for publication or, in the second case, because the quota available for open access publication in the selected hybrid journal has been exhausted.
+In such cases, the article may be published in closed access, and the non-retention of rights would result in their full transfer to the publisher.

 -

-There is an obligation for the author to retain rights, which is achieved by affixing a license to the article that has this effect.
-The CC-BY license is the license indicated in the first line by the Open Access Policy as the applicable license, in line with what is established in Plan S. This is the most commonly used license and the one that allows the greatest latitude in the possibilities of use of the work by third parties, since it only requires attribution of authorship.
-It is therefore a type of license that is particularly suitable for fulfilling the purposes of open access.
-However, other licenses, such as CC-BY-NC, CC-BY-ND and CC-BY-SA, can be applied to the article.
+The author has an obligation to retain rights, which is achieved by affixing a license to the article that produces this effect.
+The CC-BY license is the license indicated in the first line by the Open Access Policy as being the applicable license, in line with the provisions of Plan S. This is the most commonly used license and the one that allows the greatest latitude in the possibilities for use of the work by third parties, since it only requires attribution of authorship.
+It is therefore a type of license that is particularly well suited to fulfilling the purposes of open access.
+However, other licenses, namely CC-BY-NC, CC-BY-ND, and CC-BY-SA, may be applied to the article.

 -

-The procedure for validating the application of an equivalent license involves submitting a request to FCT for the application of a license other than CC BY.
-The request must be addressed to politica-publicacoes@fct.pt and identify the publication in question, the alternative license to be applied and the justification for its use.
-The request will be analyzed and a decision made, taking into account the context of the situation under analysis and the possible convenience or necessity of applying a license other than CC BY.
+The procedure for validating the application of an equivalent license involves submitting a request to FCT to apply a license other than CC BY.
+The request should be sent to politica-publicacoes@fct.pt and identify the publication in question, the alternative license to be applied, and the justification for its use.
+The request will be reviewed, and a decision will be made, taking into account the context of the situation under review and the possible convenience or necessity of applying a license other than CC BY.

 -

-It is a license that meets the objectives of ensuring open access to the article, taking into account the context of the situation under analysis.
+It is a license that fulfills the objectives of ensuring open access to the article, taking into account the context of the situation under analysis.